$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: A short summary of the paper

+Let us sketch in a diagram how the ``higher'' Specht basis works.
+Here we focus on $n=2$ and, as in Example \ref{ex-cheating}, use Bar-Natan's $\mathfrak{sl}_2$-cobordisms \cite{bn2}.
+(They are useful to illustrate the concepts, although we do not work with them due to sign issues.)
+In general one works with $n$-multitableaux, thick calculus and $\mathfrak{gl}_n$-matrix factorizations or $\mathfrak{gl}_n$-foams.
+Below we read again from bottom to top, i.e. the reader may think of the $\mathfrak{sl}_2$-web $u$ sitting at the bottom and the $\mathfrak{sl}_2$-web $v$ at the top (the colors in the middle column indicate the different residues of the nodes, e.g. $r(T_{\vec{\lambda}})=(2,2,3,1)$).
+The element below is in $\mathrm{hom}_{\check{R}(\Lambda)}(F_1F_2F_3F_2,F_3F_1F_2F_2)$.

-We stress again: Given $\tau_k(i,j)$, then one uses a certain $\mathfrak{sl}_2$-cobordism whose \textit{position depends on $k$} and whose shape depends on the difference between the residues $|i-j|$.
+We stress again: given$\tau_k(i,j)$ one uses a certain $\mathfrak{sl}_2$-cobordism whose position depends on $k$ and whose shape depends on the difference between the residues $|i-j|$.
 From bottom to top we see a saddle (difference $1$), a cup-cap (difference $0$) and a shift (difference $>1$).
-The shift is hard to illustrate here but it just shifts the relative positions of the right and left arc, see also third diagram in Example~\ref{ex-cheating}.
-Another important fact is that all possible dots are \textit{just} given by $T_{\vec{\lambda}}$.
-This corresponds to an identity with dots that \textit{determines the cell} in the cellular basis.
-We can use this ``higher Specht basis'' for the colored $\mathfrak{sl}_n$-link homologies as follows.
-In the language of Bar-Natan from~\cite{bn2}: The Khovanov chain complex has chain groups consisting of certain $\mathfrak{sl}_2$-webs and the differentials are $\mathfrak{sl}_2$-cobordisms between them.
-Thus, using the approach indicated above, we can formulate a chain complex whose \textit{chain groups are strings of $F_i^{(j)}$'s} and whose differentials are \textit{$\Ucatmc$ diagrams} between them.
-For example (compare to Example~\ref{ex-honestcalc})
+The shift is hard to illustrate here but it just shifts the relative positions of the right and left arc, see also third diagram in Example \ref{ex-cheating}.
+Another important fact is that all possible dots are just given by $T_{\vec{\lambda}}$.
+This corresponds to an identity with dots that determines the cell in the cellular basis.

+We can use this basis for the colored $\mathfrak{gl}_n$-link homologies as follows.
+In the language of Bar-Natan from \cite{bn2}: the Khovanov chain complex has chain groups consisting of certain $\mathfrak{sl}_2$-webs and the differentials are $\mathfrak{sl}_2$-cobordisms between them.
+Thus, using the approach indicated above, we can formulate a chain complex whose chain groups are strings of $F_i^{(j)}$ and whose differentials are $\Ucatmc$ diagrams between them.
+For example (compare to Example \ref{ex-honestcalc})

+would be such a complex.
+This can be thought of as the local version of colored $\mathfrak{gl}_n$-link homology.